vele616/monorepo/packages/jobboard/website/content/jobs/goodie-developer-xfive-pUHTc.md

 url: "https://xfive.recruitee.com/o/goodie-developer-krakow"
 applyUrl: "https://xfive.recruitee.com/o/goodie-developer-krakow/c/new"
 timestamp: 1614729600000
-hashtags: "#wordpress,#reactjs,#angular,#vuejs,#ui/ux,#marketing,#branding,#git,#photoshop,#figma"
+hashtags: "#wordpress,#ui/ux,#reactjs,#angular,#vuejs,#marketing,#branding,#git,#photoshop,#figma"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/xfive"
 companyWebsite: "https://www.xfive.co/"
-summary: "Xfive intends to hire a new goodie developer.
-If you have 15 years, takes care of the marketing, and partnerships, effecting a constant flow of projects for experienced developers like you, consider applying."
+summary: "Xfive intends to hire a new Goodie Developer.
+If you have at least 3-year experience with developing WordPress websites, consider applying."
 summaryBackup: "Xfive is looking for a goodie developer that has experience in: #wordpress, #reactjs, #angular."
-featured: 20
+featured: 10
 ---

 ## Job description

-We are looking for a talented mid-level **WordPress or Shopify freelance developers**for[Goodiewebsite](https://goodiewebsite.com/) platform.
+We are looking for a talented mid-level **WordPress or Shopify freelance developers** for [Goodiewebsite](https://goodiewebsite.com/) platform.

 **Type of employment**: remote freelance